useflyyer/flyyer-docs/guides/javascript/expressjs.md

 ## Setup

 We assume you already have a project.
-If not you can create a new one with:
+If not, you can create a new one with:

 <!-- MDX variables -->
 import Tabs from '@theme/Tabs';